Ministry of Labour, Social, Family Affairs and Integration

 In principle, foreign citizens may enter into marriage when they submit a certificate of no impediment.
 Please contact your local registry office for further information.

-Please ask your local registry office personally, because the necessary documents depend on the individual case.
+Please ask your local registry office personally, because the necessary documents and fees depend on the individual case.
 To find your relevant registry office, please enter your registered address in the Authority Finder (Behördenfinder).

 In Hamburg, your marriage ceremony can also take place in a beautiful ambience outside of the registry office.
 Whether on the Alster Lake, in the Town Hall, in a museum or in the Planetarium, for everyone there is the right place for the word of consent.
 You can find more information at hamburg.com.